-It argues the entry points alone may not be sufficient, especially if actions do not address global interconnections, or take full account of the non-economic, but intrinsic value of nature" (p.23).
+It argues that "the entry points alone may not be sufficient, especially if actions do not address global interconnections, or take full account of the non-economic, but the intrinsic value of nature" (p.23).
 It further argues that while each of the levers can contribute to the entry points, they generally work best together since these different dimensions have to be addressed in implementation; and the entry points and levers have to be adapted to the specifics of each country's situation.
 This will require strong political leadership and novel collaboration among government, business and academia.
 Therefore, countries need to start with what is politically possible, but also strive to expand the range of actions and actors over time.
-Furthermore, as clear from the title of the report, The Future is Now: Science for Achieving Sustainable Development, action needs to start now, and science and technology have a critical role to play.
-Actions are necessary at the country and the global level.
-The global STI community has to do much more to help applying existing STI, but also to develop new technologies that are needed to help attain the goals.
-This requires partnerships for developing greater STI capability in developing countries as well as global coalitions to develop technologies and innovations that can help to strengthen synergies and bridge some of the trade-offs across goals and targets.
+Furthermore, as clearly highlighted from the title of the report, The Future is Now: Science for Achieving Sustainable Development, action needs to start now, and science and technology have a critical role to play.
+Actions are necessary at the country and on the global level.
+The global STI community has to do much more to help apply existing STI, but also to develop new technologies that are needed to help attain the goals.
+This requires partnerships for developing greater STI capability in developing countries as well as global coalitions to develop technologies and innovations that can help strengthen synergies and bridge some of the trade-offs across goals and targets.

-Source: Independent Group of Scientist appointed by the Secretary General, 2019
+Source: Independent Group of Scientist appointed by the UN Secretary General, 2019

-Here it is worth noting that there can be important synergies as well as trade-offs between different SDG goals.
-The Independent Group of Scientists commissioned by the Secretary General of the UN had done an exhaustive analysis of the Sustainable Development Goals and had made a strong argument that the goals are all interrelated and need to be tackled simultaneously in order to take advantages of synergies and to offset tradeoffs.
-They have identified six entry points that take into account these interrelationship as well as four levers that can facilitate the implementation of the entry points (see Box 2.2) 14.
+Here it is worth noting that there can be important synergies as well as trade-offs between different SDGs.
+The Independent Group of Scientists commissioned by the Secretary General of the UN had done an exhaustive analysis of the SDGs and made an important argument that the Goals are all interrelated and need to be tackled simultaneously in order to take advantage of synergies and offset tradeoffs.
+They have identified six entry points that take into account these interrelationships as well as four levers that can facilitate the implementation of the entry points (see Box 2.2) 15.
 Thus, it is important to take these into account in deciding the scope of the roadmap.
 Various methodologies are being developed to help countries examine some of those synergies and trade-off to help them determine which goals to focus on and how to work toward attaining them most effectively.

 This is something that those developing the roadmap need to consider carefully.
-Broad roadmaps are more complex as they involve many different areas which means broader sets of experts, and stakeholders, involving many sectors.
+Roadmaps with broader scopes are more complex as they involve many different areas which means broader sets of experts, and stakeholders, involving many sectors.
 This will typically require broader consultation and coordination.
-But even single SDG roadmaps or sector focused plans can involve expertise and actors with different technical skills and capabilities.
-For example tackling SDG 2 to eliminate poverty may involve improved seeds, other inputs such as irrigation and fertilizer, training in the use of new technological inputs, better systems of food storage and distribution, better marketing systems, improved government targeting of food supply or cash grants to get the food to poor persons who may not be able to buy food, better information on health and nutrition, better education and skills, better jobs, etc.
+But even single SDG roadmaps or sector focused plans can involve experts and actors with different technical skills and capabilities.
+For example, tackling SDG 2 to eliminate poverty may involve improved seeds, other inputs such as irrigation and fertilizer, training in the use of new technological inputs, better systems of food storage and distribution, better marketing systems, improved government targeting of food supply or cash grants to get the food to poor persons, better information on health and nutrition, better education and skills, better jobs, etc.